National Pollutant Discharge Elimination System (NPDES) Wastewater

 The National Pollutant Discharge Elimination System (NPDES) program is a federal program, which has been delegated to the State of California for implementation.
 NPDES permits, also referred to as Waste Discharge Requirements, are issued to regulate the discharge of municipal wastewater or industrial process, cleaning, or cooling, wastewaters, commercial wastewater, treated groundwater from cleanup projects, or other wastes to surface waters only.
-If the waste discharge consists only of non-process storm water, it may be regulated under the NPDES Stormwater program.
-The discharge of waste to the ground surface or to groundwater is regulated under the Non-Chapter 15 Permitting, Surveillance, and Enforcement Program.
-General NPDES permits are issued under the Spills, Leaks, Investigations and Cleanup (SLIC) program to regulate the year-round discharge to surface waters of highly treated groundwater extracted from cleanup projects involving volatile organic compounds.
+If the waste discharge consists only of non-process storm water, it may be regulated under the NPDES Storm Water program.
+For discharges of waste to land, see the WDRs for Wastewater Program Page

 All municipalities within the North Coast Region which discharge wastewater to surface waters are currently regulated by NPDES permits issued by the Regional Water Board.
 Industrial, commercial, cleanup or other operations which discharge wastes directly into municipal, or other publicly owned wastewater collection systems, are not required to obtain a NPDES permit from the Regional Water Board, but must comply with waste discharge requirements issued by the appropriate public entity.

 25 Most Recent OrdersAll Adopted Orders may be found on the North Coast Adopted Orders Search Page

 - Storm water point sources ("Storm Water" is a separate program at the State Water Board)

 - Facilities that involve the same or substantially similar types of operations

 - Facilities that discharge the same types of wastewater